suomela/mf2d/README.md

     g++-4.8 --version
     g++-4.9 --version

-If needed, install cfitsio.
-If installed in a non-standard location, set the paths accordingly, e.g.:

-    export CPATH=$HOME/opt/include
-    export LIBRARY_PATH=$HOME/opt/lib

-Depending on the name of your preferred C++ compiler, use one of the following commands to compile:
+Depending on the name of your preferred C++ compiler, use one of the following commands to compile mf2d:

     compile/gcc-linux.sh
     compile/gcc-47-linux.sh